sanidhya23/django-elk/README.md

 **Django ELK Sample App**
-Please follow the steps for app installation

 ---
+Please follow the steps for app installation.
+Please note that the file paths are from windows, please use / for linux.

 ## Set docker credenatials for kubernetes cluster
 ```